Excessive sweating seriously affects the quality of life. Hyperhidrosis affects approximately 3% of the population—some 950,000 Canadians.

 Many sufferers report embarrassment when sweating in the hands, underarms, and feet, and they believe this can give the wrong impression in business and personal situations.

 It can also have an emotional, social, and physical impact on sufferers.
-Fortunately, our skilled family physicians, Shehla Ebrahim and Dr. Christopher Pavlou, offer many effective treatments that can help to mitigate the negative and psychosocial impact of hyperhidrosis.
+Fortunately, our skilled family physician, Shehla Ebrahim offers many effective treatments that can help to mitigate the negative and psychosocial impact of hyperhidrosis.

 For more information about hyperhidrosis and excessive sweating treatments, or to schedule a complimentary consultation with our physicians, please contact us today.